 Senior Content Marketing Strategist

-As Senior Content Marketing Strategist for Southland Industries, Lindsay Janssen manages the content lifecycle.
-From ideation, creation, and editing through distribution, measurement and maintenance, and creating content strategy, Lindsay develops new and innovative ideas for Southland's digital channels.
+As Senior Content Marketing Strategist, Lindsay Janssen manages our content lifecycle.
+From ideation, creation, and editing through distribution, measurement, and maintenance, and creating a content strategy, she develops new and innovative ideas for our digital marketing channels.

 Related Reading